Rachel Lawson

-Rachel Lawson (born June 11, 1972) is an American former collegiate softball first basemen and current head coach at Kentucky.
+Rachel Lawson (born June 11, 1972) is an American former collegiate softball first baseman and current head coach at the University of Kentucky.
 Lawson played college softball for the UMass Minutewomen in the Atlantic 10 Conference from 1991 to 1994, helping them to the 1992 Women's College World Series.

 Coaching career

 In July 2007, Lawson was named the head coach at Kentucky.
 Lawson led Kentucky to their first ever Women's College World Series appearance in 2014.
 She is the winningest coach in program history.